GTNO87/fairer/README.md

 ** [fairer.gtno87.io](https://gtno87.github.io/fairer) · Free · Open source · Android

-Fairer is a free, open-source Android app that protects you from the hidden commercial data infrastructure that tracks your behaviour, builds profiles about you.
+fairer is a free, open-source Android app that protects you from the hidden commercial data infrastructure that tracks your behaviour, builds profiles about you.
 It works at the DNS level — blocking tracking and manipulation platforms before they can exchange a single byte with your device.

 ---